kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 }

 type ReferencePath struct {
-	// Path in the "From" API where referenced names come from.
+	// Path in the "Origin" API where referenced names come from.
 	Path string `json:"path"`

-	// GroupResource for the target names from the Path To GroupResource `json:"to"`
+	// GroupResource for the target names from the Path Target GroupResource `json:"target"`

-	// For refers to the purpose of this reference.
+	// Purpose refers to the purpose of this reference.
 Subjects of
 	// ClusterReferenceConsumers will be authorized to follow references
-	// matching the From, To, and For of this resource.
+	// matching the Origin, Target, and Purpose of this resource.
 	//
 	// This value must be a valid DNS label as defined per RFC-1035.
-	For string `json:"for"`
+	Purpose string `json:"purpose"`
 }
 ```